alexhalenke/DE_Neobank_Backend/README.md

   - "python de_neobank_backend/pipeline/upload_data.py" for uploading into the dataset
   - go into dbt folder and run "dbt run --target prod
   - "docker compose up --build" for airflow
+  Frontend
+  - git clone the project
+  - "poetry install"
+  - Set up .gcp_keys and .streamlit keys
+  - "docker compose up --build" for accessing streamlit
+  - Open the port 8501 and try out dashboard
+  - With own OPENAI_API_KEY you can ask questions to the data

 ## Usage